qb-creates/pov-led-clock/README.md

 # Persistence of Vision (POV) Clock

-A propeller display that is made up of a single row of LEDs and projects an image of an analog clock.
+A propeller display that projects an image of an analog clock using a single row of LEDs.
 The display utilizes an ATmega32 microcontroller two 16-channel LED drivers, and a brushless DC motor.

 - Project Video (YouTube): https://www.youtube.com/watch?v=ZK3UpSKuKRA
 - Persistance of Vision: https://en.wikipedia.org/wiki/Persistence_of_vision